61c-teach/sp20-lab-starter/lab13/README.md

 ### Exercise:
 Instead of serving a request by the main process running the server program, always fork a new child process to do that and let the parent process continue to greet new requests.

-To test your optimization, run `make server_process && ./server_process`, then make two consecutive reqeusts to any file, verify that the second request is immediately served.
+To test your optimization, run `make server_process && ./server_process`, then make two consecutive requests to any file, verify that the second request is immediately served.

-(FYI: forking a process to respond to a request is probably not the best  plan for parallelism.
-The more popular solution is to use a thread pool, which will be out of scope materials for CS61C. )
+(FYI: forking a process to respond to a request is probably not the best parallelism approach -- the modern solution is to use a thread pool where the overhead is much lower and you have convenient control over server load.)

 ## Checkoff